What is cold agglutinin disease?

 Bilirubin:

-a pigment that is released when haemoglobin is broken down
+a pigment that is released when hemoglobin is broken down

 Lactate dehydrogenase icon